w011e/llm-rag-practices/README.md

 __Evaluating the Search Results__

 Follow [this notebook to evaluate text retrieval.](notebooks/evaluate_retrieval/evaluate_text_retrieval_techniques_for_rag.ipynb).
 [This notebook](evaluate_vector_retrieval_techniques_for_rag.ipynb) is another guide to evaluating retrieval methods, comparing text results and vector search.
 We use sentence embeddings of different fields and see which one performs better.

+# 5. Evaluation and Monitoring

+How to evaluate and monitor LLM and RAG systems?

+The evaluation part assesses the quality of the entire RAG system before it goes live.
+The monitoring part collects, stores and visualizes metrics to assess the answer quality of a deployed LLM.
+Also, there are options to collect chat history and user feedback.